thirumurthis/Learnings/jbang/format_k8s_image_jbang.md

 ### Utility tool - Format Kubernetes image info with JQ and JBang

-Was working on an productivity tool to list the image from Kuberentes in clean and simple table format.

-In this article, have used `jq` utility and `JBang` with java code to read the inputstream and added logic to format the output.
+Working on Kubernetes resources deploying the application often wanted to create an utility tool to format the few Kubernetes resources in specific table format to improve productivity.
+All I needed is to list the images from Kubernetes deployment in clean and simple table format of both initContainers and containers.
+To achive this had used JQ and JBang.
+There could possibly be different options to achieve this, the details that helped me is documented in this article.

-The convienence here is the outputs can be piped easily.
-The jq is used to filter the deployment name, namespace and image info (both initContainers and container images).
+The convenience with this approach is the outputs are piped easily.
+The kubectl get deployment is converted to json and piped to JQ with filter conditions to create a csv formatted output which would be deployment name, namespace and image information of both initContainers and container at the end as comma separated values.
+This is piped to JBang code which includes the logic to transform the output to presentable format.

-Pre-requisites:
+To follow along below are the pre-requisites that needs to be installed in the machine

-  - JBang CLI
+ - JBang
  - Kubectl
-  - KinD
+ - KinD (used to deploy the Kubernetes cluster)

-To create a powershell script, the JBang code is compiled to jar and used it in script.
-When using in gitbash the java class file can be directly used.
+ - Java JDK

-In gitbash command prompt the output of kubectl is piped to Jq and finally jbang Formatter code.
-The output snapshot is at the bottom of this article.
+In order to work with the Powershell script, the JBang code is compiled to jar the command are shown below.
+For Powershell script the JQ command output is piped to the Java command which calls the JBang java class.
+In case of gitbash the JBang java class file is directly called using the jbang CLI.
+Refer the output snapshot at the bottom of this article.

+Below is the command piped one after the other and works in Gitbash since the output of JQ is finally piped to the JBang CLI.
+This command doesn't directly work in command prompt.

 ```sh
 kubectl get deployment -A -o json | jq -r ' .items[] | [(.metadata.name), (.metadata.namespace), (.spec.initContainers[]?.image | split("/") | .[-1]), (.spec.template.spec.containers[].image | split("/") | .[-1] )] | @csv ' | jbang Formatter.java